thiagopod17/GEVStableGarch/README.md

 #   Things to do

     - Include the gev restriction of stationarity into the model and test it.
+    - Test GEV density to see why qsi < 0 is somewhat frequent in real data estimation.
     - Install the package "stable" from Nolan, J.P. and test the function GSgarch.Fit.
     - Test the estimation using the "sqp.restriction" algorithm.
     - Test my arma.filter function more deeply.